dankingtech/watson-assistant-wordpress/watson-conversation/Readme.txt

 1. You can see [this page](https://cocl.us/watson-conversation-help) for more information.

+Once you've created your workspace using the course or the link above, you must connect it to your Wordpress site.

-= Configuring the Plugin =
+= Setting up the Plugin =

-1. From the Deploy tab, you can obtain your username and password credentials in addition to the Workspace URL of your new workspace.
-Enter these in the Workspace Credentials section of the settings page for your Watson Conversation plugin on Wordpress.
+1. From the Deploy tab of your workspace, you must obtain your username and password credentials in addition to the Workspace URL of your new workspace.

+1. Enter these on the "Main Setup" tab of your settings page.
+Once you click "Save Changes", the plugin will verify if the credentials are valid and notify you of whether or not the configuration was successful.

-1. In your plugin settings, you can choose which pages to show the chat bot on.
-Your chat bot should now pop up on the pages you chose.
+1. (Optional) By default, the chatbot shows up on all pages of your website.
+In the Behaviour tab of your settings page, you can choose which pages to show the chat bot on.

 **Note:**
 If you have a server-side caching plugin installed such as WP Super Cache, you may need to clear your cache after changing settings or deactivating the plugin.
 Otherwise, your action may not take effect.